 Cleaning or Sterilizing Your Beads

 Cleaning chrome steel or stainless steel beads requires a modified procedure.
-The washing step must be short-lasting only a few minutes.
+The washing step must last only a few minutes.
 Ditto for the water rinse.
-Then, promptly remove all water from the surface of the beads by washing the beads with three changes of absolute (100%) ethanol,(100%) isopropanol or acetone.
+Then, promptly remove all residual water from the surface of the beads by rinsing the beads with three changes of absolute (100%) ethanol, isopropanol, or acetone.
 Air dry at RT.
-Store clean, dry beads in a sealed bottle.

-All beads can be autoclaved.
-Note that autoclaving at traditional conditions (121º C for 20 min) does not sufficiently remove the template activity of contaminating DNA.
-Autoclaving at 121º C for 80 min is recommended.
+All cleaned beads can be autoclaved.
+Note that autoclaving at traditional conditions (121º C for 20 min) will not sufficiently destroy the template activity of any contaminating DNA.
+Autoclaving at 121º C for 80 minutes is recommended.
 The presence of air during autoclaving also facilitates nucleic acid decomposition(see Biotechniques (Vol.55, Issue 6, p.296-299, Dec 2013).